All rights reserved by the author and posted under his kind permission.

 Debra Salem is a singer in the truest sense of the word, whose approach to singing is very much an art form in itself.
 She doesn't just carelessly trot out a melody, but really gets inside the song and inhabits every little corner of the story, fleshing out the characters of a song and the emotions contained therein.
 Salem's vocal style leans heavily towards the jazz genre, improvising freely and flowing beautifully alongside her musical accompaniment.
 Tonight's musical accompaniment came in the form of Phil Alexander on accordion and Kenny Irons on bass.
 That there was so little on stage, meant that each musician had to work extra hard to create a range of rhythms and textures, and all three rose to the challenge with great aplomb.
 Whilst Salem's vocal delivery is very much jazz-oriented, she chooses from a broad range of material, instilling it with her jazz-hued sensibilities.
 One of the stand-out tracks for me was a wonderfully bouncy reading of the traditional folk ballad, "She's Like A Swallow," and the thought of Salem exploring this jazz/trad-folk fusion further is a mouthwatering proposition indeed.
 Salem's own trio of love-related compositions were also enjoyable, none more so than her closing number, "There's The Door," a feisty rebuke to a deceitful former lover.
 Salem's stories of real-life love sat well alongside a cover of Kate & Anna McGarrigle's "Go Leave," and ultimately I felt that it was Salem's tacit link with the delicate details of every-day life that ensured she would immediately connect with tonight's audience and quickly win their affections.

-Kathleen Boyle, who received a rapturous welcome upon taking to the stage, for her home town gig.
+The main act tonight was Kathleen Boyle, who received a rapturous welcome upon taking to the stage, for her home town gig.
 Boyle was accompanied by some of Scotland's most formidable young traditional musicians, ensuring that this colourful set was destined for a heady climax.
 Shetland fiddler Jenna Reid, Ewan Robertson on guitar, and Martin O'Neill on bodhrán formed the core of the band, with a few very special guests to further augment the music.
 Boyle's family links with County Donegal in Ireland provided for an enjoyable musical melting pot that took in the traditional music of both Scotland and Ireland.
 Robertson and O'Neill ensured that there was a strong and rhythmic heartbeat, whilst the fluid interplay between Reid's fiddle and Boyle's accordion provided the set's most exhilarating moments.
 Former lead singer of Cherish The Ladies, Heidi Talbot, made an appearance to sing a typically lilting "The Banks of Red Roses," and was also joined later by the current lead singer of Cherish The Ladies, Michelle Burke, on a pretty duet of "Fair And Tender Ladies."
 Without a doubt, the star guest of the evening was Kathleen's father, Hughie Boyle, who all but stole the show with his mischievous sense of humour and stories.
 However, it was Hughie's musical contribution that impressed most -- it was touching to see father and daughter side by side on stage, sharing tunes, probably just as they have for many years at home, but tonight receiving an ecstatic response from an appreciative audience.
 What an enthralling start to my gig calendar for 2009 -- I left the Tron Theatre with a definite feeling of euphoria!

-Casey Driessen, playing fiddle like his life depended on it, with a charisma and ferocity that leaves you totally in awe.
+Highlights from Friday night's festival club stage were the enigmatic Casey Driessen, playing fiddle like his life depended on it, with a charisma and ferocity that leaves you totally in awe.
 Fribo delivered a vibrant set of their Nordic flavoured music, with Sarah-Jane Summers' lively fiddle perfectly balanced by the crisp, haunting vocals of Anne Sofie Linge Valdal.
 The big surprise of the night for me, was when Norrie Maciver took to the stage with Ruari Sutherland, to combine Norrie's Gaelic song with Ruari's beatbox sounds, to stunning effect.
 I'll stick my neck out here -- I think Norrie Maciver is the best young, male Gaelic singer on the scene, and could easily appeal to a wider audience, particularly if he continues to show the same inventiveness as he did tonight.
 The rhythmic puirt-a-beul blended seamlessly with the beatboxing, to produce an exciting and contagious concoction that quickly brought the crowd to their feet!

 Saturday 24th January

-Chrissie Stewart's workshops, Singin' On Yer Mammy's Knee, a workshop run for those who have or look after children, and dedicated to the singing of traditional Scottish children's songs.
+It was around Saturday lunchtime that I headed back to the Royal Concert Hall to sit in on one of Chrissie Stewart's workshops, Singin' On Yer Mammy's Knee, a workshop run for those who have or look after children, and dedicated to the singing of traditional Scottish children's songs.
 I had previously interviewed Chrissie about her work with children's songs, so I had a fair idea what she was about, and it was great fun to finally see her in action!
 Chrissie's knack for keeping the children engaged involves lots of action songs, and it was heart warming to see the children's little faces light up as they joined in with the actions or just bounced around!
 It's also nice to see somebody involving children with traditional material from such an early age, and more importantly promoting activities that parents and children can enjoy together.
 I even had a little sing along myself to such cheery fair as "The Big Ship Sails," "Three Craws," or "The Herrins' Heids," remembering the words from Chrissie's album, Bairns Kist, that has helped me out a few times when I've been home alone with my baby daughter!

-Dean Owens is a real class act.
+Saturday evening saw a return to entertainment of a more mature nature, starting out in the sumptuous surrounds of the City Halls venue.
+Song writer Dean Owens is a real class act.
 He took to the stage tonight with Kim Edgar on piano and Stuart Nisbet on guitar, all dressed in suits, looking every bit as sassy as Owens' songs sounded.
 Given that his most recent album, Whisky Hearts, was recorded in Nashville, it came as no surprise that Owen's songs carried a hint of country -- think Ryan Adams, but much smoother.
 Country leanings aside, Owens' introspective musings often recalled those of The Blue Nile's Paul Buchanan, with Owens' song "Raining In Glasgow" feeling particularly reminiscent of Buchanan's "Tinseltown In The Rain," though both written from different perspectives.
 The trio gave a great understated sound to material that really needed nothing more, as Owens' lyrics were more than enough to engage the mind and sooth the soul.

-Kathy Mattea for quite a few years now, ever since I fell head-over-heels in love with her voice on the original television series of Transatlantic Sessions, back in 1994.
+I have been listening to Kathy Mattea for quite a few years now, ever since I fell head-over-heels in love with her voice on the original television series of Transatlantic Sessions, back in 1994.
 Having had a prolific award-winning career in music in the 1980s and 1990s, Mattea has been relatively quiet of late.
 Last year saw her release a fairly low-profile project, Coal, being a very personal homage to the coal mining industries that have surrounded various aspects of Mattea's life as she grew up in West Virginia.
 An abundance of critical acclaim was deservedly heaped upon Coal, and Mattea once again finds herself nominated for a Grammy award, and firmly back on the music radar.
 So, here I was sat in my seat waiting for Mattea to appear, with a feeling of anticipation, bordering on unease -- would she live up to all my hopes tonight?

 From the opening lines of "Dark As A Dungeon" any unease was immediately banished.
 Mattea's voice was as rich and resonant as I had ever heard, and to witness her delivering these heartfelt lyrics against minimal accompaniment sent a very real shiver down my spine and had my eyes welling with tears.
 Mattea is the real deal.
 She always has been.
 Always has been much better than the big-haired country singer that the marketing folks would have us believe in the past.
 With Coal, Mattea has a brought together a set of material that is truly worthy of the genuine heart and soul that she packs in to her intense vocal performance.